Aliases for PDE6B Gene

 GeneCards Summary for PDE6B Gene

 PDE6B (Phosphodiesterase 6B) is a Protein Coding gene.
 Diseases associated with PDE6B include Retinitis Pigmentosa 40 and Night Blindness, Congenital Stationary, Autosomal Dominant 2.
-Among its related pathways are Pyrimidine metabolism (KEGG) and Signaling by Wnt.
-Gene Ontology (GO) annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
+Among its related pathways are Signaling by Wnt and Phototransduction.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6A.

 This protein participates in processes of transmission and amplification of the visual signal.
 Necessary for the formation of a functional phosphodiesterase holoenzyme.